Dr. Paul Worrell, D.O. 8668 Skillman Street Dallas, TX 75243

 Maggie White, FNP-BC, 3701 Kirby Dr # 1230, Huston, Tx 77098

 (713) 526- 0005

 Maggie white is the final doctor with who I have experience.
 Maggie is another kind lady who works with a good chunk of transgender people.
-The clinic that she works for is an LGBTQ+ clinic and about 15% of her patients are trans.
-Considering that trans people do not even make up 1% in the U.S.A, that is a pretty high number.
-She does do the power method and just like Dr.Cohen she believes that hrt should be a mutual decision between the patient and the doctor; if you want to change the route of administration or the dosage, she is more than happy to do that for you.
+The clinic that she works for is an LGBTQ+ clinic, and about 15% of her patients are trans.
+She does do the power method, and just like Dr.Cohen, she believes that hrt should be a mutual decision between the patient and the doctor; if you want to change the route of administration or the dosage, she is more than happy to do that for you.
 As well as testing for whatever you might want to check.
-I live about 4 hours away from Huston, but she does televisits and you are able to get your labs done at a local place and then have them sent over to her for your convenience.
+I live about 4 hours away from Huston, but she does televisits, and you can get your labs done at a local place and then have them sent over to her for your convenience.
 In the paperwork you have to do before your first appointment, I was asked about my preferred name and my preferred pronouns and haven’t been misgendered by her once after that.
 Overall she is a really nice lady who is knowledgeable in transgender medicine who I would personally recommend.
 She does know of and does do the powers method as well.